Manningham City Council

 About the area

-Manningham is named after Manningham Road, which is thought to be named after a region in West Yorkshire, England.
+The Manningham City Council area is named after Manningham Road, which is thought to be named after a region in West Yorkshire, England.

 Location and boundaries

-Manningham City Council is located in Melbourne's north-eastern suburbs, commencing with its western boundary in Bulleen, 10 kilometres from the Melbourne CBD and extending to Wonga Park at its eastern extremity, 32 kilometres from the CBD.
-The City is bounded by the Yarra River, Banyule City and Nillumbik Shire in the north, Yarra Ranges Shire in the east, Koonung Creek, Maroondah City and the Cities of Whitehorse and Boroondara in the south and Banyule City and the Yarra River in the west.
+The Manningham City Council area is located in Melbourne's north-eastern suburbs, commencing with its western boundary in Bulleen, 10 kilometres from the Melbourne CBD and extending to Wonga Park at its eastern extremity, 32 kilometres from the CBD.
+The Manningham City Council area is bounded by the Yarra River and Nillumbik Shire in the north, the Yarra Ranges Council area in the east, Koonung Creek, the City of Maroondah, the City of Whitehorse and the City of Boroondara in the south, and the City of Banyule and the Yarra River in the north-west.

-The City of Manningham is served by the Eastern Freeway.
+The Manningham City Council area is served by the Eastern Freeway.

 European settlement dates from the late 1830s, with land used mainly for orchards, vineyards, dairy farming and wheat and vegetable growing.
 Growth was minimal until the 1850s when the villages of Doncaster, Templestowe and Warrandyte were established, aided by gold discoveries.
 Relative isolation from railway lines meant that large-scale residential development did not commence until the post-war period.
 From the 1950s, there was significant residential development in areas such as Bulleen, Doncaster and Templestowe Lower.
 This development continued into the 1980s as Doncaster East, Templestowe and Donvale experienced rapid growth.
-The population declined marginally in the early 1990s, falling from nearly 105,000 in 1991 to about 103,000 in 1996.
-The population increased slightly from 1996 to 2011, rising to nearly 110,000 in 2011.
-Population growth is expected in the future, largely from the development of the Doncaster Hill urban village.
+The population increased gradually from mid 1990s, particularly in the suburbs of Doncaster and Doncaster East.

-The original inhabitants of the Manningham area were the Wurundjeri Aboriginal people.
+The original inhabitants of the Manningham City Council area were the Wurundjeri Aboriginal people.